ADU Town Rules & Regulations

 ADU Rules

-• One (1) accessory dwelling unit may be constructed as an attached or detached structure that is accessory to a primary single-family dwelling unit on any lot in any zoning district.
+One accessory dwelling unit may be constructed as an attached or detached structure that is accessory to a primary single-family dwelling unit or multifamily-structure on any lot in any zoning district.

-• All accessory dwelling units must be approved by the Code Enforcement Officer pursuant to an accessory dwelling unit permit.
+Review and approval - All accessory dwelling units must satisfy the standards set forth in this section and must be approved by the Code Enforcement Officer pursuant to an accessory dwelling unit permit.